-If you or someone you know has recently gotten engaged, it is now time to plan an engagement party.
-If you are in search of party ideas, look no further!
-In this article, you will find 30 engagement party ideas for decorations, party favors, and party games.
+If you or someone you know has recently gotten engaged, it is now time to throw an engagement party.
+If you are in search of ideas for parties, look no further!
+Planning an engagement party made easy with these 30 ideas for engagement party decorations, party favors, and party games.

 Engagement Party Ideas: Decorations

 Engagement parties often happen shortly after the engagement itself, and there may not be enough time to make your own decorations.
 Purchasing the decorations can be less time-consuming.
 You can still be extraordinarily creative when purchasing and customize the décor as much as you’d like.
-Whether you choose to craft your own décor or prefer to buy what you need, here are some great options.
+Whether you choose to craft your own décor or prefer to buy what you need, here are some great, budget friendly options.

 1. Diamond Accents